The mysterious afterlife of Cambridge Analytica and its trove of data

 Crowe, Cambridge’s joint administrators, declined to comment, citing what a spokesperson said were “ongoing investigative matters relating to the UK Companies now in liquidation.”

+Like their assets, the companies’ data is now under the control of Crowe and a U.S.-based trustee.
+Wheatland said that even when the ICO returns the companies’ servers, which are said to contain 700 terrabytes of data, the data will not be sold or destroyed due to “holding orders as a result of regulatory and civil lawsuits.”

+Contrary to speculation, Wheatland insisted that Emerdata and its companies never tried to conceal or transfer data to others: “There was never any attempt to transfer data anywhere, either up to Emerdata or to any other organization, and any claims that there were are fanciful.”

-Wheatland said that Cambridge Analytica’s infamous cache of Facebook data had been deleted in 2015, and no copies remained in the hands of any SCL companies.
-When he read that a reporter had seen a copy of the Facebook data trove last year, he said, “I and [former Emerdata director Alex Tayler,] the chief data officer at SCL were completely mind-boggled as to what that could be or how that could be.”
-But he acknowledged it was possible that others, including former employees, had copied the data.
+Wheatland reiterated that SCL had deleted its infamous cache of Facebook data, and that no copies remained in the hands of any the companies.
+After learning last year that a reporter had seen a copy of the Facebook data, he said, “I and [former Emerdata director Alex Tayler,] the chief data officer at SCL, were completely mind-boggled as to what that could be or how that could be.”
+Still, he did not dispute the possibility that others, including former employees, had copied the data.

 Its capabilities persist through new entities